Andrew Douglas Maclagan: Life

 He was born on 17 April 1812 in Ayr to the Scottish physician David Maclagan FRSE (1785–1865), and Jane Whiteside.

 He was the elder brother of William Dalrymple Maclagan, who would become Archbishop of York; and of the engineer and soldier Gen Sir Robert Maclagan.
-His youngest brother was the eminent accountant, David Maclagan FRSE (1824-1883) manager of the Edinburgh Life Assurance company.
+His youngest brother was the eminent accountant, David Maclagan FRSE (1824-1883) manager of the Edinburgh Life Assurance Company.

 Douglas was educated at the Royal High School and the University of Edinburgh, graduating in 1833.
 He subsequently toured hospitals in London and in continental Europe with James Young Simpson.

 On his return to Scotland, Maclagan was appointed Assistant Surgeon at the Royal Infirmary of Edinburgh.
 He lectured on Materia Medica at the Edinburgh Extramural School of Medicine 1845-1862.
 Maclagan was a close friend of toxicologist Robert Christison, and he developed an interest in toxicology and forensic medicine.

+In 1837 Maclagan was elected a member of the Harveian Society of Edinburgh and served as President in 1854.
+He served a second term as President in 1882, which was the centenary of the Society.
 He was elected a Fellow of the Royal Society of Edinburgh in 1843, his proposer being Robert Christison.
 He served as their Curator 1856-1878, Vice President 1878-1890, and President 1890-1895.
-In 1843 Maclagan was also elected a member of the Aesculapian Club and is by a considerable margin its longest serving member; he remained an active participant in the Club dinners until his death.
+In 1843 Maclagan was also elected a member of the Aesculapian Club and is by a considerable margin its longest serving member; he remained an active participant in the Club until his death.

 Maclagan was appointed to the Chair of Medical Jurisprudence and Public Health at the University of Edinburgh in 1862, retiring in 1897.
 This included some of the world's first lectures on Forensic Science.

 He died at home, 28 Heriot Row in Edinburgh on 5 April 1900.

 He is buried with his wife and children in Dean Cemetery on the west side of Edinburgh.
 He is buried in his father's plot, against the north wall of the original cemetery, backing onto the north extension.